AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Motivation and Proposed Method

 \textbf{AlgoFormer}.
-As shown in the green part of Figure \ref{fig:alg_structure}, vanilla looped transformers \citep{yang2023looped, giannou2023looped} admit the same structure as iterative algorithms, whose expressive power may be limited.
-However, real applications are usually much more complicated than linear regression problems.
+As shown in the green part of Figure \ref{fig:alg_structure}, vanilla looped transformers \citep{yang2023looped, giannou2023looped} admit the same structure as iterative algorithms.
+However, real applications are usually much more complicated.
 For example, given a task with data pairs, a well-trained researcher may first pre-process the data under some prior knowledge, and then formulate a mathematical (optimization) problem.
 Following that, some designed solvers, usually iterative algorithms, are performed.
-Finally, the desired results are obtained after further computation, namely, post-processing.
+Finally, the desired results are obtained after further post-processing.
 The designed AlgoFormer (Algorithm Transformer), visualized in Figure \ref{fig:alg_structure}, enjoys the same structure as wide classes of algorithms.
-Specifically, we separate the transformer block into three parts, i.e., pre-transformer $\text{TF}_{\text{pre}}$, looped transformer $\text{TF}_{\text{loop}}$, and post-transformer $\text{TF}_{\text{post}}$.
+Specifically, we separate the transformer framework into three parts, i.e., pre-transformer $\text{TF}_{\text{pre}}$, looped transformer $\text{TF}_{\text{loop}}$, and post-transformer $\text{TF}_{\text{post}}$.
 Here, those three sub-transformers are standard multi-layer transformers in Equation (\ref{def_transformer}).
-Given the input token vectors $\bm{X}$ and the number of iteration steps $T$, the output admits
+Given the input token vectors $\bm{X}$ and the number of iteration steps $T$, the output admits:

-Compared with standard transformers, the AlgoFormer acts more as the algorithm learner, by strictly regularizing the loop structure.
-In comparison to the results presented in the previous work \citet{giannou2023looped}, our construction of AlgoFormer is closer to the transformer in real applications.
-In their approach, the design of the looped transformer necessitates task-specific knowledge, involving operations like token order switching.
-In contrast, our model is task-independent, emphasizing the learning of algorithms solely from data rather than relying on potentially unknown prior knowledge.
-In contrast to the looped transformer in \citet{yang2023looped}, we introduce pre- and post-transformers, which play essential roles in real applications, and the designed transformer block can represent complex algorithms and solve challenging tasks more efficiently.

-\textbf{Diffusion model}.
-The looped transformer exhibits a structure similar to diffusion models \citep{sohl2015deep}.
-This resemblance arises from the fact that diffusion models generate a clean image from a given noisy image, following a specific dynamical system governed by stochastic partial differential equations.
-It's noteworthy that (iterative) optimization algorithms can also be viewed as a kind of dynamical system.
-Several related works leverage diffusion models for generating model parameters as meta-learners, simulating optimization dynamics \citep{krishnamoorthy2023diffusion, peebles2022learning}.

-\textbf{Meta-learner}.
-The concept of a transformer as an algorithm learner shares connections with meta-learners like MAML \citep{finn2017model} and Meta-SGD \citep{li2017meta}.
-Meta-learners provide model parameters as initialization in a way that a small number of parameter updates and a limited amount of training samples are sufficient for achieving strong generalization performance on new tasks.
-Similarly, the AlgoFormer exhibits the capability to address new tasks with a modest number of (in-context) training samples.